bhimmetoglu/transport_new/README.md

 2. Adaptive smearing width choice for the evaluation of energy conserving Dirac delta functions.
 See documentaion.
 3. Adaptive k-grid around the Fermi level to reduce integration time.
 See documentation.

 The code is parallelized using OpenMP.
 This means you can only use a single node of a cluster for parallelization.
 Recommended setting is to use nthreads=number of cores in the node.
 However, you can use nthreads exceeding the nunmber of codes a little and may get some performance increase.
-Perform some tests before doing so.
+Perform some tests before doing so (In Stampede, I have seen performance increase up to 48 threads.)

 ## Description of each routine in /src
 * ef.f90 : Computes Fermi levels for a given doping level in cm-3.